Why Website Personalisation is Your Best Friend in a Tough Economy

 Many executives believe that if customers aren’t currently in the mindset to spend, it’s better to reduce the outbound marketing used to acquire them until the storm passes.
-This is an effective cost-saving measure when economic growth slows, but the cuts reduce the number of prospects seeking out your brand and going to your website.
+This is an effective cost-saving measure during a downturn, but the cuts reduce the number of prospects seeking out your brand and going to your website.

 Since there are fewer visitors to your site, each one increases in value.
 Simple maths says you need to convert more of these customers to make up for the drop you’re experiencing in overall site visits.
 Personalisation will help you improve your site’s overall conversion rate and overcome the traffic drop by giving those users more reason to come back.

 Leaner times result in leaner marketing teams.
 Companies will ask their marketers to do more with less.
-Efficiency and streamlining processes should be your business priorities.
+Efficiency and streamlining processes are the name of the game.

 There’s no better way for marketers to address this new directive than by automating how we engage with every customer.
-Creating an automated website personalisation experience is a highly visible way to show your commitment to efficiency.
+Automating the personalisation of your website is a highly visible way to show your commitment to efficiency.
 And it’s way better than making frequent updates to pages and design templates.